XKNX/XKNX.github.io/home_assistant.md

 Running HASS with local XKNX library
 ------------------------------------

 Even when running hass with the XKNX component, hass will automatically install a xknx library within `.homeassistant/deps/lib/python3.5/site-packages` via pip.
-This very often causethe problem, that the checked out xknx library is not in sync with the xknx library hass uses.
+This very often causes the problem, that the checked out xknx library is not in sync with the xknx library hass uses.
 But getting both in sync is easy:

 Delete automatically installed version: